 Background

-All-cause age-specific mortality risks have fallen in England & Wales for more than a century.
+All-cause age-specific mortality risks have been falling in England & Wales for more than a century.
 The period 2008-2015 has seen both a global recession, and an ‘austerity’ agenda of reduced investment in public services.

 Aim

-To produce estimated age-specific risks over the period 2010 to 2015 based on the previous trends, and compare actual against projected numbers of deaths by various ages to produce estimates of total excess deaths up to age 95 years in each year from 2010 to 2015.
+To produce estimated age-specific mortality risks over the period 2010 to 2015 based on previous trends, and compare actual against projected numbers of deaths by various ages to produce estimates of total excess deaths up to age 95 years each year from 2010 to 2015.

 Methods

-Office for National Statistics (ONS) data on population counts and death counts at each age in single years were used to construct projections of mortality risk against year based on the trend from 1990 to 2010.
-The models were used to estimate the mortality risks that would have been expected if mortality trends during the New Labour period had continued.
-The number of age-specific deaths at each age in each year from 2011 to 2015 were estimated given population counts in each year, and compared with observed number of deaths in each year.
+Office for National Statistics data on population counts and death counts at each age in single years were used to construct projections of mortality risk against year based on the trend from 1990 to 2010.
+The models were used to estimate the mortality risks that would be expected if mortality trends prior to the austerity period had continued.
+The number of deaths at each age in each year from 2011 to 2015 were estimated given population counts in each year, and compared with observed number of deaths in each year.

 Results